 Ike was also defending his Secretary of State, John Foster Dulles, for allegedly rupturing our traditional alliances with Great Britain and France during the abortive attempt by the latter to retake the Suez Canal in the Fall of 1956.
 No, the President said, he had "no reason whatsoever to change his opinion that John Foster Dulles was the best Secretary of State he had ever known."
-He went on to add, in response to a question, that this was his last term and he would not run again, even if the Constitution were amended to permit more that two terms.
+He went on to add, in response to a question, that this was his last term and he would not run again, even if the

+Constitution were amended to permit more than two terms.

-In sports, Lew Hoad, the world's best amateur tennis player, did not have a hern ated disc, just low back strain.
-In basketbal the Knicks were in first place, one and a ha games ahead of Philadelphia, after beatin Rochester, 92 to 80.
+In sports, Lew Hoad, the world's best amateur tennis player, did not have a herniated disc, just low back strain.
+In basketball, the Knicks were in first place, one and a half games ahead of Philadelphia, after beating Rochester, 92 to 80.

 The stock market had a good day.
-Th Dow Jones was up over 3 points to close a 480.53 on a volume of 1,950,000 shares.
-Bi business was looking for secretaries at \$60 week to start.
-In Detroit, the big three car manu facturers were turning out lots of cars stylize with large rear fins.
-A new car cost \$2,100 unless you wanted to pay for extras such a power steering, power brakes, heater, air cor ditioning, defroster and a radio, in which cas the price went up to \$3,000.
-Ford was bus with its plans to come out with its brand ner concept in automobiles, the Edsel, schedule to be in the showrooms in October.
+The Dow Jones was up over 3 points to close at 480.53 on a volume of 1,950,000 shares.
+Big business was looking for secretaries at \$60 a week to start.
+In Detroit, the big three car manufacturers were turning out lots of cars stylized with large rear fins.
+A new car cost \$2,100, unless you wanted to pay for extras such as power steering, power brakes, heater, air conditioning, defroster and a radio, in which case the price went up to \$3,000.
+Ford was busy with its plans to come out with its brand new concept in automobiles, the Edsel, scheduled to be in the showrooms in October.